questdb/c-questdb-client/README.md

 * For a given row, a column name should not be repeated.
   If it's repeated, only the first value will be kept.
   This also applies to symbols.
-* Values for a given colum should always have the same type.
+* Values for a given column should always have the same type.
   If changing types the whole row will be dropped (unless we can cast).
 * If supplying timestamps these need to be at least equal to previous ones in the same table, unless using the out of order feature.
-Such rows would be dropped.
+Out of order rows would be dropped.
 * The timestamp column should be written out through the provided `line_sender_at` function (in C) or or `.at()` method in (C++).
   It is also possible to write out additional timestamps values